JolifantoBambla/webgpu-sky-atmosphere/README.md

 #### Sun disk rendering

-A simple implementation for rendering a sun and a moon disk is provided by the `SkyAtmosphereRenderer`.
+A simple implementation for rendering a sun and a moon disk is provided.
 Use the `Uniforms` to adjust the sun disk's appearance:

 ```js